anghmpl/P117/README.md

      to be checked.
    * There is no correct e-mail for Pereira yet.
    * The numbers for Arne and Sherry Suyu are based on the total number of hours (astronomical night) in the whole year.
++ **12.05.2026:**
-+ **12.05.2026:** Added specific calculations for total execution time for the Ahrer program (**117.2ASK.001**).
-She has either 3 or 6 exposures per OB, with 122 or 93 sec of overhead per image.
-I use 110 sec as the average overhead for each individual image.
+   * I added specific calculations for total execution time for the Ahrer program (**117.2ASK.001**).
+She has either 3 or 6 exposures per OB, with 122 or 93 sec of overhead per image. + I use 110 sec as the average overhead for each individual image.
+   * She also wants  a single exposure with lamp 3 every 2-3 hours.
+Since these are calibration images, they are not counted for her.
+(She uses her PID, but the ESO archive still lists them as public data).